ModelOriented/vivo/README.md

 ### 4 Measure based on Ceteris Paribus profiles

 The value of the colored area is our measure.
-The larger area, the more important is the variable.
+The larger the area, the more important is the variable.

 ![](README_files/figure-markdown_github/unnamed-chunk-4-1.png)

-We calculated measure with parameters `absolute_deviation`, `point` and `density` equal to true.
+We calculated measure with `absolute_deviation`, `point` and `density` parameters equal to true.
 This means that the deviation is calculated as a distance from observation, not from the average.
 Measure is weighted based on the density of variable and we use absolute deviation.

 ```r